ucb-bar/riscv-sodor/README.md

 ---------------------------------------------------------

     $ make run-emulator-debug

+When run in debug mode, all processors will generate .vcd information (viewable by your favorite waveform viewer). **NOTE:** The current build system assumes that the user has "vcd2vpd" installed.
+If not, you will need to make the appropriate changes to emulator/common/Makefile.include to remove references to "vcd2vpd".

-All processors can spit out cycle-by-cycle log information: see emulator/common/Makefile.include and add a "+verbose" to the fesvr binary arguments list (front-end server).
-WARNING: log files may become very large!
+All processors can also spit out cycle-by-cycle log information: see emulator/common/Makefile.include and add a "+verbose" to the emulator binary arguments list. **WARNING:** log files may become very large!

 By default, assembly tests already use "+verbose" and the longer running benchmarks do not.
-See the rule "run-bmarks: $(global\_bmarks\_outgz)..." which, if uncommented, will run the benchmarks in log mode and save the output to a .gz file (you can use "zcat vvadd.out.gz | vim -" to read these files easily enough, if vim is your thing).
+See the Makefile rule "run-bmarks:
+$(global\_bmarks\_outgz)..." which, if uncommented, will run the benchmarks in log mode and save the output to a .gz file (you can use "zcat vvadd.out.gz |
+vim -" to read these files easily enough, if vim is your thing).

-All processors can also spit out .vcd information (viewable by your favorite waveform viewer).
-See ./Makefile to add the "--vcd" flag to Chisel, and emulator/common/Makefile.include to add the "-v${vcdfilename}" flag to the fesvr binary.
-You should see example lines using these flags commented out.
+Although already done for you by the build system, to generate .vcd files, see ./Makefile to add the "--vcd" flag to Chisel, and emulator/common/Makefile.include to add the "-v${vcdfilename}" flag to the emulator binary.
+Currently, the .vcd files are converted to .vpd files and then the .vcd files are deleted.
+If you do not have vcd2vpd, you will want to remove references to vcd2vpd in emulator/common/Makefile.include.
-By default, the assembly tests write to a file called cpu.vcd.

 The 1-stage and 3-stage can run the bmarks using the proxy-kernel (pk), which allows it to trap and emulate illegal instructions (e.g., div/rem), and allows the use of printf from within the bmark application!
 (This assumes the benchmarks have been compiled for use on a proxy kernel.
-For example, bare metal programs begin at PC=0x2000, whereas the proxy kernel expects main to be located at 0x10000.
+For example, bare metal programs begin at PC=0x2000, whereas the proxy kernel expects the benchmark's main to be located at 0x10000.
 This is controlled by the tests/riscv-bmarks/Makefile SUPERVISOR\_MODE variable).

 Have fun!